Logo Designing | 9 Min Read

 The process of Company Logo Design is simple but extensive.
 It requires a lot more than just making patterns on the screen.
 Following is a detailed analysis of the entire process of logo designing, from start to finish.
 Although the steps are broadly the same for most logo designing projects, some designers might choose to deviate in varying degrees, depending upon their own creativity.

 Steps in logo designing:

-Research is an indispensible part of the process, because it helps a designer understand the nature of the industry that the logo is going to stay in.
+Research is an indispensable part of the process because it helps a designer understand the nature of the industry that the logo is going to stay in.
 The more the designer knows about the client, the smarter the solution he will come up with.
-That deep analysis of client’s work can be done through a proper research; about the kind of business it is, the kind of industry, what designs and tones are appropriate for it, etc. all this questions get answered when proper research is conducted.
+That deep analysis of the client’s work can be done through proper research; about the kind of business it is, the kind of industry, what designs and tones are appropriate for it, etc. all these questions get answered when proper research is conducted.

 This is the part where the designer conceptualizes ideas and makes decisions as to the direction in which the design would go.
 Based on the information gathered in the research phase, this is the moment when designers map out all the right keywords associated with the brand.
 Based on the research, a decision is made at this juncture as to the form and shape the logo has to take; whether it will be an icon or a graphic image that appears with the name or just a word-mark or logotype.
 This helps to come up with ideas and designs that reflect those keywords.
 Many designers maintain a mood board to accumulate all ideas.

 While many designers start immediately with digitally penning ideas, many designers choose to make sketches first, to give an immediate shape to half-shaped ideas in the back of their heads.
 This depends from designer to designer; many designers feel more confident and at ease with designing on a screen, yet many others feel more creative and productive with paper and a sketching pen.
 Whatever be the mode, the last goal is to find a connection between an idea and the creation of a form.